Angus Cloud: How a night-time stroll made Euphoria's breakout star

 "It's a real American tragedy," said Ms Hendricks.

 "Everybody was in love with Angus and he shared a lot of his love with a lot of people.
-I don't know if he had any left for himself."
+I don't know if he had any left for himself.

+"I feel so sad for his family, for his friends and for his fans.
+I wish everyone a lot of comfort."